 Baumeister also recommends regular “doses” of food and fun to help admissions committees get through the day at their best.

 “A dose of food energy helps restore willpower.
 Sweet sugary things provide quick lift but also wear off quickly.
 Healthier food such as protein takes longer to take effect but lasts longer,” he said.

 “We found good moods help people perform well despite depletion or fatigue.
 Circulate some jokes or cartoons, or share funny stories from applications.”

-We heard a similar suggestion about keeping the morale up from Marcia DeGraca, Assistant Dean of Admissions at Haas School of Business’s EMBA and part-time MBA office.
+We heard a similar suggestion about keeping the morale up from Marjorie DeGraca, Assistant Dean of Admissions at Haas School of Business’s EMBA and part-time MBA office.

 “Before each round of admission deadlines, we have a tradition where each team member guesses the amount of completed applications and the winner receives a coveted crystal ball.
 It’s a fun way to lighten the air during especially busy times like before a deadline,” she said.

 The long-term danger of exhaustion in admissions: Burnout